nil-two/cdr/README.md

 chdir with recursive directory searching.

 options:
-  -b, --base=<directory>  use the directory to the base directory -f, --filter=<command>  use the command to select a directory -g, --git               enable searching from Git managed directories -G, --no-git            disable searching from Git managed directories
+  -b, --base=<directory>  use the directory as the base directory -f, --filter=<command>  use the command to select a directory -g, --git               enable searching from Git managed directories -G, --no-git            disable searching from Git managed directories